-With respect to Proposal 1(a), pursuant to the Fund's By-Laws, because the number of persons nominated in accordance with the Fund's By-Laws for election as Class III Trustees exceeds the number of Class III Trustees to be elected (i.e., a contested election), the affirmative vote of a majority of the shares outstanding and entitled to vote on the matter will be required to elect the Class III Trustees of the Fund.
-For purposes of determining the election of Class III Trustees of the Fund, abstentions and broker non-votes will have the effect of a vote against a nominee.
+With respect to Proposal 1(a), pursuant to the Fund's By-Laws, because the Hedge Fund Nominee is ineligible for nomination, the number of persons nominated in accordance with the Fund's By-Laws for election as Class III Trustees equals the number of Class III Trustees, the affirmative vote of a plurality (the greatest number of affirmative votes) of the shares present and entitled to vote on Proposal 1(a) will be required to elect each Class III Trustee.
+Under this plurality voting standard, assuming the presence of a quorum, abstentions and broker non-votes will have no effect on the outcome of the election of the Class III Trustees.

-With respect to Proposal 1(b), because the number of persons nominated in accordance with the Fund's By-Laws for election as Trustees to be elected by the holders of Preferred Shares only equals the number of Trustees to be elected by the holders of Preferred Shares only, the affirmative vote of a plurality (the greatest number of affirmative votes) of the shares present and entitled to vote on Proposal 1(b) will be required to elect each Trustee to be elected by the holders of Preferred Shares only.
-Because the election of Trustees to be elected by the holders of Preferred Shares only does not require that a minimum percentage of the Fund's outstanding Preferred Shares be voted in favor of any nominee, assuming the presence of a quorum, abstentions and broker non-votes will have no effect on the outcome of the election of the Trustees to be elected by the holders of Preferred Shares only.
+With respect to Proposal 1(b), because the number of persons nominated in accordance with the Fund's By-Laws for election as Trustees to be elected by the holders of Preferred Shares only, voting separately, equals the number of Trustees to be elected by the holders of Preferred Shares only, the affirmative vote of a plurality (the greatest number of affirmative votes) of the shares present and entitled to vote on Proposal 1(b) will be required to elect each Trustee to be elected by the holders of Preferred Shares only.
+Under this plurality voting standard, assuming the presence of a quorum, abstentions and broker non-votes will have no effect on the outcome of the election of the Trustees to be elected by the holders of Preferred Shares only.

-THE BOARD, INCLUDING THE INDEPENDENT TRUSTEES, UNANIMOUSLY RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" THE BOARD NOMINEES FOR ELECTION AS CLASS III TRUSTEES AND FOR ELECTION AS TRUSTEES ELECTED BY PREFERRED SHARES ONLY USING THE WHITE PROXY CARD.
+THE BOARD, CONSISTING ENTIRELY OF INDEPENDENT TRUSTEES, UNANIMOUSLY RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" THE BOARD NOMINEES FOR ELECTION AS CLASS III TRUSTEES AND FOR ELECTION AS TRUSTEES ELECTED BY PREFERRED SHARES ONLY USING THE WHITE PROXY CARD.
 PLEASE DO NOT RETURN OR VOTE ANY OTHER COLOR PROXY CARD YOU MAY RECEIVE.